What is Dry Macular Degeneration?

-Depending on disease progression, these treatments might be administered several times over the course of a person’s lifetime to help prevent further vision loss.
+Depending on disease progression, these treatments might be administered several times throughout a person’s lifetime to help prevent further vision loss.

-Routine, comprehensive eye exams that include eye dilation are best for catching AMD early and slowing vision loss.
+Routine eye exams that include eye dilation are best for catching AMD early and reducing the risk of permanent vision loss.

 While genetics and family history can't be changed, many dietary and lifestyle changes can slow the progression of AMD, including:

-The best ways to prevent AMD are quitting smoking, maintaining a healthy diet, lowering blood pressure, and scheduling routine eye doctor visits.
+The best ways to reduce your chances of developing AMD are by making healthy lifestyle changes and scheduling routine eye doctor visits.